API CheatSheet#

 - Parameters:

-y_true (numpy.ndarray, optional) – The optional outlier ground truth labels used to monitor the training progress.
+label (torch.Tensor, optional) – The optional outlier ground truth labels used to monitor the training progress.
 They are not used to optimize the unsupervised model.
 Default:

 - Returns:

-self – Fitted estimator.
+self – Fitted detector.

 - Return type: